While I’m currently taking a (possibly permanent) break from teaching in a university context, helping people learn will always be a part of who I am.

-I am currently an Assistant Professor of Philosophy in the Department of Philosophy & Religious Studies at Ball State University.
-Previously, I taught full-time as an Assistant Professor at Colby-Sawyer College and as Visiting Assistant Professor at Fort Lewis College.
+Previously, I taught full-time as an Assistant Professor at Ball State University and at Colby-Sawyer College and as Visiting Assistant Professor at Fort Lewis College.
 Before that, I was a Graduate Instructor and Teaching Assistant at the University of Washington.

 Introduction to Gender Studies